Steve Israel: Personal life

 Israel has two adult daughters.
 He has written two novels of political satire: The Global War on Morris (2014) and Big Guns (2018).

-The 2012 sale of Israel's marital home was the subject of minor controversy, after it was discovered that he had received financial contributions from lenders who also gave him a favorable deal on a short sale of the home in the wake of his separation from his wife Marlene Budd.
+The 2012 sale of Israel's marital home was the subject of a controversy, after it was discovered that he had received financial contributions from lenders who also gave him a favorable deal on a short sale of the home in the wake of his separation from his wife Marlene Budd.

-In November 2021, Israel opened a bookstore in Oyster Bay, NY named after former President and town resident Theodore Roosevelt.
+In November 2021, Israel opened a bookstore in Oyster Bay, New York, named after former president and town resident Theodore Roosevelt.